niknedgit/rent-a-car/README.md

 URL Parameters : username=[string] where username is the username of the Account in the database.

-Return Account with specified username
+Return the Account with specified username

 Auth required : YES